 Everything about the form will stay the same besides your grip.
 Instead, grab the handles or bar with your palms facing down.

 Reverse Grip Tricep Pushdown Alternatives

 If you enjoyed the reverse grip tricep pushdown, check out these other triceps exercises to bolster your triceps workout:

-Lie down on a flat bench with your feet planted firmly onto the ground.
+Lie down on a flat bench or the floor with your feet planted firmly onto the ground.
 Hold the dumbbells above your chest with your palms facing each other and engage your core.

 With your elbows in a fixed position, hinge your elbows to slowly bring the dumbbells down just behind your ears.

 Contract your triceps to extend your arms back into the straight position at the top.
 Repeat!